+Antenna pattern of Recommendation ITU-R M.1851

 For the case when ATS stations is an additional component of radar equipment as mentioned in Section 2.1 it was proposed to use antenna pattern according to Recommendation ITU-R M.1851-0.

-For the vertical plane the half power antenna beamwidth of the main lobe (θ3) is 10 degrees, the maximum angle of the cosecant squared part is 45 degrees and cosecant floor level is −50 dB.
-For the horizontal plane the average level for side lobes is −20 dB.
+For the vertical plane the half power antenna beamwidth of the main lobe (θ3) is 10 degrees, the maximum angle of the cosecant squared part is 30 degrees and cosecant floor level is −50 dB.
+For the horizontal plane the average level for side lobes is −20 dB with cos antenna distribution pattern type.
+It was also proposed to use sin antenna distribution pattern type and it was also included in the analysis.